We extend warm greetings to those who are new to the Guild, and gratitude

 A WESTMINSTER ABBEY CEREMONY IN HONOR OF SIR JOHN GIELGUD

-CORNER, where Geoffrey Chaucer, William Shakespeare, and other authors
+One of the most venerable features of the Abbey, Poets' Corner is where Geoffrey Chaucer, William Shakespeare, and other authors

 Henry Irving, the first actor to be knighted, and